Literacy rates, the need for swift advertising, and the fact that the Globe Theatre looked great all decked out in them resulted in the use

 The green flag, though not traditional, is used by TR to denote a Shakespearean Romance.

-White with a gold border stands for non-Shakesperean lighter pieces.
+White with a gold border stands for non-Shakesperean lighter pieces / comedies.

-Black checkered, in addition to "GO!", means 'non-Shakespearean Tragedy / Non-comedy'.
+Black checkered, in addition to "GO!", means a 'more somber -or at least darker- non-Shakespearean tragedy-leaning work'

 This flag means 'prepare to repel boarders'.